CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 ### <a name="mod-general"></a>General Options

-To make it easy to explain I have broken this section up into four parts.
+To make it easy to explain I have broken this section up into several parts.

 **Part 1 Categories**

 The first option you have in this section allows you to choose which categories you want to use as the source for your articles. *\[Figure-2a\]*

 <a data-lightbox="on" href="https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/news/cw-news-mod-general-1a.png">![Figure-2a](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/news/cw-news-mod-general-1a.png "Figure-2a"){.uk-thumbnail .uk-thumbnail-mini}</a>

 The second options allows you to display a linked list of categories that coincides with the current articles being displayed. *\[Figure-2b\]*